PaulGoes/Arcade-Donkey-Kong-Hacks/README.md

 - Folder ``\FBNEO Rom\...`` - contains the game rom for use in the FinalBurn Neo emulator.

 > [!NOTE]
-> The game is primarily designed and tested using MAME.
+> The game is primarily designed and tested using the MAME emulator.
 So all intermediate design versions only work in the MAME emulator.

 > [!NOTE]
 > Not all rom hacks have a Design Log.
 The roms that have no Design Log are: DK Freerun Edition, DK Crazy Barrels, DK Reverse and DK Skip Start.